 First and foremost, if you’re going to have mulch around the walls of your house, make sure it isn’t wood.
 Wood mulch just loves bringing in bugs of all varieties, which can end up in your home, if they’re too close.
-Most of the bugs which show up are just minor nuisances, but one in particular can have devastating effects on your home: termites.
+Most of the bugs which show up are just minor nuisances, but one, in particular, can have devastating effects on your home: termites.

 Termites love wood, of course, so it would make sense they would be attracted to wood mulches.
-To combat this, stick to the non-wood organics, such as a leaf mulch, or go the full inorganic route.
+To combat this, stick to the non-wood organics, such as leaf mulch, or go the full inorganic route.
 Lava rocks make a great addition to landscaping around the home, especially if they are a contrasting color to the home itself.
 Using the right sort of mulch can make a home stand out, increasing its curb appeal dramatically.

 DEEP MULCH GARDENING

 Deep mulch gardening, sometimes called sheet mulching, is almost like the Ronco of mulching, you can set it and forget it.
 Pick a spot in your yard in which you want to plant something and start piling on the materials.
 We’re talking pretty much anything organic you can think of.
 Straw, leaves, manure, cardboard, newspaper, whatever you have lying around which you don’t need and which started out as a plant.

 The goal is to get it something like a foot tall, so it can work its mulch magic on the ground below.
 Deep-mulch gardening has the special ability to rejuvenate ground which has been compacted and may not be suitable for growing.
 By using this method, the ground begins to soften, and it leaches many nutrients from the mulch used on top.